The flex circuit design is slowly becoming more relevant than their rigid counterparts.

 Directly ordering materials that are ready for flex circuits can not only be difficult to acquire but can also be costly.

-Different than other PCB manufacturers who perform services, you will not need to wait for a quote from us.
+Unlike other PCB manufacturers who perform services, you will not need to wait for a quote from us.
 We quote immediately, which will save you time and also give you peace of mind when requesting services from us.

 You should find an order form at the bottom of the page.
 Let us know whenever you need to get any materials ready for a flex circuit design, and we will work with you.